 The route computation and map matching stage computes the assignment's route.
 The route encodes the way the vehicles travel in the road network from start to destination.
-A route ${\bf e}$ is represented as a sequence of consecutive road segment identifiers ${\bf e}=({\bf e}[1],{\bf e}[2],\ldots,{\bf e}[N^A])$, where N^A is a notational convenience with the purpose of referring to the last segment in the route.
-The start position is the beginning of the first road segment represented by ${\bf e}[1]={\cal P}^S$ and the destination the end of the last road segment represented by ${\bf e}[N^A]={\cal P}^D$.
-The route segments identifiers are the basis on which all other data in the platoon plan is represented.
-They come from a road network graph with edge set ${\cal E}r$, where nodes correspond to geographical locations and edges to road segments connecting those locations.
-A graph is a standard representation of a road network and commonly used in route planning.
-Normally, road segments are chosen in way that map attributes such as legal speed limit is constant on a segment.
+A route \mathbf{e} is represented as a sequence of consecutive road segment identifiers $\mathbf{e} = (\mathbf{e}[1], \mathbf{e}[2], \dots, \mathbf{e}[N^A])$, where N^A is a notational convenience with the purpose of referring to the last segment in the route.
+The start position is the beginning of the first road segment represented by $\mathbf{e}[1] = \mathcal{P}^S$ and the destination the end of the last road segment represented by $\mathbf{e}[N^A] = \mathcal{P}^D$.
+The route segments identifiers are the basis on which all other data in the platoon plan are represented.
+They come from a road network graph with edge set \mathcal{E}r , where nodes correspond to geographic locations and edges to road segments connecting those locations.
+A graph is a standard representation of a road network that commonly is used in route planning.
+Normally, road segments are chosen in way that map attributes, such as the legal speed limit, are constant on a segment.
 If some road segments are too long for planning time profiles, they can easily be subdivided into smaller segments.

 We deliberately exclude the possibility of rerouting the vehicles for the sake of platooning, due to the large combinatorial complexity limiting the ability to quickly react to new assignments and updated information.
 Algorithms to compute routes in road networks are well developed.
 Such algorithms typically compute a shortest path according to a cost function such as travel time, distance, or fuel consumption.
-In addition to a static cost, they can also handle time dependent cost functions based on traffic predictions and weather data [44].
-In many cases the FMSs compute routes as part of the assignment generation process and require the vehicles to follow these routes.
-In such a case, the routes have to be matched to the internal representation \mathcal{E}r of the platoon coordinator, using geographic coordinates as intermediate encoding.
+In addition to a static cost, they can also handle time-dependent cost functions based on traffic predictions and weather data [44].
+In many cases, the FMS compute routes as part of the assignment generation process and require the vehicles to follow these routes.

+In such a case, the routes have to be matched to the internal representation \mathcal{E}{r} of the platoon coordinator, using geographic coordinates as intermediate encoding.
 A variety of map matching algorithms can be employed for that purpose [9].
 The other planning stages work solely with the time profile t and the platoon profile p and leave the route unchanged.